Intermesh/groupoffice-docs/install/debian.rst

 The server client allows you to:

 1. Create mailboxes when you create a new user
-2. Synchronize mailbox passwords when you set a new Group-Office password.
+2. Synchronize mailbox passwords when you set a new GroupOffice password.

 To configure you must: